CEEMS Exporter

 Data transfer in RDMA happens directly between RDMA NIC and remote machine memory bypassing

 CPU.
-Thus, it is hard to trace the RDMA's data transfer on a compute unit granularity.
+Thus, it is hard to trace RDMA data transfer on a compute unit granularity.
 However,

 the system wide data transfer metrics are readily available at /sys/class/infiniband